 If all you want is sun, sand and sea, the Maldives will deliver with a multifarious choice of private islands boasting everything from outdoor cinemas and underwater spas to overwater villas with their own private waterslides.

-If India is on your wish list then January’s moderate temperatures make it the perfect time to tour Rajasthan’s palaces, forts and cities, not forgetting Agra and possibly some tiger-spotting in Ranthambore National Park.
+If a holiday in India is on your wish list then January’s moderate temperatures make it the perfect time to tour Rajasthan’s palaces, forts and cities, not forgetting Agra and possibly some tiger-spotting in Ranthambore National Park.

 South of the equator, Argentina offers the chance to ride with gauchos,